 It’s nearly year-end and you want to go out with a bang.
-Here’s how you can make a holiday message that keeps on giving well into 2018.
+Here’s how you can make a holiday message that keeps on giving well into the new year.

 - New Traditions.
-Instead of spending time at the mall, encourage clients to make some new traditions that focus on budgeting for the holidays.
-Provide them with some tips, like those from the AICPA’s Benjamin Banks and using a subject line like “Yule Adore These Tips!”
+Encourage clients to make a new tradition that focuses on budgeting for the holidays.
+Provide them with some tips using a subject line like “Yule Adore These Tips!”
 Image tip – exhausted shopper.

 - Send a Message.
-Invite clients to your office to make (or donate) holiday-themed decorations for the less fortunate in your area.
-Then donate the decorations to your local shelter with a holiday message about caring.
+Invite clients to make (or donate) holiday-themed decorations for the less fortunate in your area.

 - It’s a party.
-Consider a “block” party in your building or local geographic area.
+Consider a “block” party in your building or town.
 Invite local business pros to your event – consider giveaways or a charitable angle to the event.
-It’s a great way to provide those who work near you with insight into what your business does, which could generate leads.
+It’s a great way to provide those who work near you with insight into what your business does.

 - Host an 8- or 12-Day Giveaway.
 Create an email campaign that is sent to clients.
 Each day the client has an opportunity to “win” something from the firm.
-The prizes could range from a business highlight in your next newsletter, to a banner ad on your site, a free webinar for their company, or even a percentage off a service.
+The prizes could range from swag, a highlight in your next newsletter, a banner ad on your site, a free webinar, or even a discount.

 - Spruce it Up.
-If you’re running adwords campaigns, adding holiday-related terms could help increase exposure during the gift-giving month.
-One way to do this is with Google Trends, which will show you holiday-related terms in your geography.
-When you combine those with a service line, it’s like a gift to you.
-Here’s an example for a text ad.
-“Did you overspend at the holidays?
-Don’t worry.
-You might be able to claim a gift expense on your taxes.
-Call us to find out.”
+If you’re running PPC campaign, adding holiday-related terms could help increase exposure during the gift-giving month.
+Search Google Trends to see what holiday-related terms are trending in your geography.
+When you combine those with a service line or product, it’s like a gift to you.

-- Share the Wealth.
+- Favorite Recipe.
 The holidays bring out recipes that have long-standing traditions.
 Ask staff and clients to send in their best recipes to create a recipe book for sale in the spring.
 Then have the proceeds donated to the food pantry in your area.

 - Update It.
-If you have social media profiles and / or a website, create cover images that are holiday themed.
+Update your website and social media cover images to a holiday theme.
 If you’re really feeling excited about the holidays, create several of them and switch them out throughout the month.